 What kinds of financial aid can I get?

 There are four main types of financial aid: loans, grants, scholarships, and work-study.
 In a given financial aid package, a student may qualify for multiples types of aid depending on how much financial need they (and their family) demonstrate and their academic merit.
 Most aid that comes from the federal government is based on financial need, while aid from other sources may be either need- or merit-based.

 What are loans?

 A loan is a sum of money borrowed from either the federal government or a private organization.
 The money is then used to help pay for school-related costs.
 Loans need to be repaid with interest.
 Federal loans offer more benefits and are more student-friendly than private loans.

 - Federal loans: There are two federal loan programs: the William D. Ford Federal Direct Loan Program (Direct Loan Program) and the Federal Perkins Loan Program (which expired on September 30, 2017).
-Direct Loans are managed by the U.S. Department of Education, while Perkins Loans are administered by individual institutions.
+Direct Loans are managed by the U.S. Department of Education, while Perkins Loans were administered by individual institutions.
 You do not have to prove financial need to be eligible for some federal loans.
 For most of these loans, repayment doesn’t begin until you’ve completed school or dropped below half-time enrollment and interest is covered until this time as well.

 - Private loans: These loans come from banks, credit unions, private companies, and even individuals.
 Their interest rates are higher than those of federal loans and dependent on the borrower’s credit score.
 Many private loans are not eligible for loan forgiveness, deferments, or forbearance.
 Repayment often begins shortly after taking out the loans and all interest is the responsibility of the borrower.

 What are grants?